gontcharovd/website/index.md

 <br>

-## Still Have Questions?
+# Still Have Questions?

 **Is open-source software reliable?**

 The UNS is rooted in IT best-practices.
 Today, open-source is the standard in every other industry, from pharma to telecommunications.
+The advantage of mature open-source technologies is the increased availability of experts because of their wide adoption.

 **What is the total price?**